Introduction to the Campus

 The Center for Medical and Health Sciences is home to the College of Osteopathic Medicine (LUCOM) and select programs of the expanded School of Health Sciences.
 This 144,000-square-foot facility houses a medical library and provides hands-on training through lab simulation and standardized patient education.
 Additional information is available online.

-Marie F. Green Hall houses the university’s administrative offices, the Student Service Center, which houses Student Accounts, Financial Aid, and the Registrar’s Office, Post Office, Student Affairs offices, the Office of Spiritual Development and Spiritual Life offices, LaHaye Recreation Center, Tilley Food Court, the Cinematic Arts–Zaki Gordon Center, Liberty University Art Gallery, School of Communication and the Arts, Helms School of Government, the School of Law, and The Graduate School.
+Marie F. Green Hall houses the university’s administrative offices, the Student Service Center, which houses Student Accounts, Financial Aid, and the Office of the Provost, Registrar’s Office, Post Office, Student Affairs offices, the Office of Spiritual Development and Spiritual Life offices, LaHaye Recreation Center, Tilley Food Court, the Cinematic Arts–Zaki Gordon Center, Liberty University Art Museum, School of Communication and the Arts, Helms School of Government, the School of Law, and The Graduate School.
 The Tower Theater is a 640-seat state of the art theater where the Department of Theatre Arts produces six to eight shows a year including productions such as Beauty and the Beast, Steel Magnolias, Peter Pan, Mary Poppins, Little Mermaid, and Phantom of the Opera.

 The School of Business, completed in 2020, is a 3-story, 78,000-square-foot facility, and houses the 2,000-square-foot Center for Entrepreneurship.
 The building includes a 500-seat auditorium, information technology labs, and data centers, and a stock trading simulator.